Hong-Bo/github-tutorial/README.md

-# Github Tutorial
+# Minimum Git
-This document is a minimum tutorial of using git.
+This document is a minimum tutorial for using git.
 It covers the most practical and fundamental usages of git, especially topics related to repositories and branches.

 ## 0. Getting Started